wilsonmar/wilsonmar.github.io/_posts/2017-03-03-python-install.md

    ### Start a HTTP Server Using Python #

-   A simple HTTP server service can be started with command:
+   A simple HTTP server service can be started with this Python 2 command:

    <tt><strong>
    python -m SimpleHTTPServer